 3 ways preparation will help your e-store thrive this Xmas

 The last thing you want is to be caught out when people are hungry for your product.
-Here are three ways to stay ahead, and to get some serious value from the hottest season of the year:
+Here are three ways preparation will help your e-store thive, and to get some serious value from the hottest season of the year:

 This is the time of year to have your wholesaler on the weekly or fortnightly call rotation.
 Check-in with them on stock levels; particularly for your best-selling items.
 If they’re running low or are backed up on orders, ship in a few more of your store favourites and hold them yourself.
 That way, if there’s an issue with your supplier, there is still a chance to get the product to your customer in a timely fashion.

-2. Know your backup plan (and the maths) in advance.
+#2 – Preparation lets you know your backup plan (and the maths) in advance

 If there is a real crisis with your supplier, it can still be worthwhile to get your customers what they’ve ordered.
-Rather than frantically searching for overnight or two-day shipping, do your research in advance.
+With the right kind of preparation, rather than frantically searching for overnight or two-day shipping, do your research in advance.
 Find another online store to be your back-up so that your customers don’t have to walk away empty-handed and do it themselves.
 It may be unavoidable to take a loss when your drop-shipper fails, but that doesn’t mean you can’t be smart about it.
 At the end of the day, coming through for the customer—even when the odds are against you—can be a great way to earn a reputation for reliability in the industry.

 The holiday season brings not only more sales, but bigger sales.
 Keeping this in mind, you might want to offer some enticements to capitalise.
 Many major online retailers have seen real success by creating seasonal returns and shipping policies.
 Free shipping during the holiday season might sound like a thankless sacrifice, but the difference it can make to your customers’ purchase decision can be immense.
 Basket spends rise significantly with free shipping, and we all know that shipping costs can be a massive hurdle en route to purchase, especially for Australia online shoppers.